Introduction

 Install Python on Debian 12

-Debian 12 pre-installs a specific Python version by default.
-Python is also available in the default package repositories on Debian 12, but the version might be out of date.
-Follow the steps below to install the latest Python version on your server by compiling it from source.
+Debian 12 comes with a specific version of Python pre-installed by default.
+While Python is also available in the official package repositories, it may not be the latest release.
+For those interested in installing Python on Debian with the most up-to-date features, the recommended approach is to compile it from source.
+Follow the steps below to install the latest Python version on your server.

 View the default Python version on your server.